Robert-van-Engelen/Forth500/manual.md

 and device attribue _u2_.
 See the PC-E500 technical manual for details on the attribute values.

-If an exception occurs before a file is closed, the file cannot be opened again.
+If an exception occurs before a file is closed, then the file cannot be opened again.
 Doing so returns error _ior_=264.
 The _fileid_ of open files start with 4, which means that the first file opened but not closed can be manually closed with `4 CLOSE-FILE .` displaying zero when successful.